Settings for Night Photography - Ultimate Guide to Exposures

 Camera that goes into full manual mode is essential for getting the right night photography settings.

-For night photography, you’ll need a camera that goes into full manual mode.
+You’ll need a camera that goes into full manual mode.
 This will enable you to take full control over the camera settings.

 Best Beginner Camera